Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 Here are the steps:

 1. New a repository with the name "username.github.io".
 In my case, dersu-git.github.io.
 2. In the setting of the repository (repo), choose a theme.
-Then browse https://username.github.io, one might see the blog.
+Then browse https://username.github.io, one might see the blog after a tiny while like 30 seconds.
 3. Replace the whole repo.
 Talk later.
 4. Personalization.
 Traverse each file, one might know which part need to be modified.